-The precautions being put in place globally to address the spread of Coronavirus (Covid 19) include recommending or requiring many to work from home.
+The precautions being put in place globally to address the spread of Coronavirus (Covid 19) include recommending or requiring many to work and carry out various transactions and use an electronic signature to prove it from home.

 Question whether it is possible to legally execute documents by electronic signature.
 The answer is it depends.
 Relevant factors include the governing law of the document, the type of document that is to be signed, the form of electronic signature used and whether there are cross-border implications to be considered.

 Electronic Signature is defined as any letters, numbers, symbols, voice or processing system in Electronic form applied to, incorporated in, or logically associated with a Data Message with the intention of authenticating or approving the same.